Electric bill savings through

 Your monthly solar subscription fee can be no more than 50% of your community solar credit.
 Some solar providers offer no-cost subscriptions.
 You can use the standard disclosure forms from Approved Vendors to compare community solar offers.
 The savings example is based on average electricity supply rates.
 Individual savings will vary.

-Below are the most common subscription options:
+Below is the most common subscription option:

 Percent Savings: This option refers to a guaranteed percent savings, even if your cost of energy changes.
 For example, a 50% guaranteed savings might refer to a cost of $0.03 per kWh for community solar generation, when you receive $0.06 per kWh of credits on your bill.
 If the bill credits increase to $0.08 per kWh, your community solar fee increases to $0.04 per kWh.
 If the bill credit rate decreases, then the community solar subscription rate you have decreases.
 This subscription option agreement must have no upfront costs and meet minimum savings requirements.